mateuszmigas/checkers-droid/README.md

 1. Start Chrome instance with AI enabled and remote debugging `--remote-debugging-port=9222`
 2. Run tests with `npm run test:eval`

+⚠️ **Note**: The evaluation tests are not meant to pass in a traditional sense.
+They serve as benchmarks to evaluate the AI model's performance.

 ## License

 This project is licensed under the [MIT License](LICENSE).